A short note on flow

 ===

 About this blog’s author: Aineth is an Industrial Engineer (Ph.D., M.Eng., B.S.).
 She leverages expertise from multiple fields to improve business operations.
-Her key areas of application are Logistics, Supply Chains, and Service Systems.
-Her expertise spans over ten years in technology consulting using techniques such as DES Simulation, Mixed Integer Programming, Multiple Decision Making, Data Envelopment Analysis, and Risk Measurement and Monitoring.
-Her research has involved understanding the caveats of incorporating sustainability criteria in the design of productive and infrastructure systems.
-Proud of her Hispanic heritage, she enjoys breaking myths about her home country, Mexico, and about the Hispanic culture.
+Her key areas of application are Logistics, Supply Chains, Infrastructure, and Service Systems.
+Her expertise spans about ten years in academia and over ten years in technology consulting using techniques such as DES Simulation, Mixed Integer Programming, Multiple Criteria Decision Making, Data Envelopment Analysis, and Risk Measurement and Monitoring.
+Her research has involved understanding the caveats of incorporating sustainability criteria in the design of productive systems.
+Proud of her heritage, she enjoys breaking myths about her home country, Mexico, and the Hispanic culture.